ChrisPhillips222/portfolio-template/README.md

 <p>
  -changed images to reflect image content
 <br>
--moved some CSS classes from divs to structural images in order to lessen div content.
+-moved some CSS classes from divs to structural elements in order to lessen div content.
 <br>
 -fixed breakpoints so that navbar-brand (my name header etc...) would appear correctly in different views
 <br>